-We recently sat down with Bobby Eubank, Equity Research Analyst at Chevy Chase Trust, to learn more about his background.
+We recently sat down with Bobby Eubank, Thematic Research Analyst at Chevy Chase Trust, to learn more about his background.

 In your words, what is it that you do for Chevy Chase Trust?

 I research themes for Chevy Chase Trust, and apply those themes to individual security selection.
 This involves researching long-term secular changes in the economy that will profitably accrue to companies that we can invest in as well as identifying companies that we should avoid.
 My current theme is Next-Generation Automation, or the set of technologies that will allow new industries to adopt automation and improve their production and distribution.